Should you launch a newsletter referral program?

 Physical rewards can be very effective.
 Morning Brew famously grew from 100,000 subscribers to 1.5 million in 18 months and The Hustle gained 300,000 subscribers in a few short months.
 Impressive.
 However, this type of program isn't necessarily a one-size-fits-all — in fact, it's likely not the best choice for most emerging publishers and creators.

 Good fit: This is a proven method for newsletters that need to grow a free email list fast — and crucially — have capital and resources to back this type of incentive.
-Sourcing merch and shipping it around the world is time-consuming and expensive, so it's only suited for publishers who have a large marketing budget.
+Sourcing merch and shipping it around the world is time-consuming and expensive, so it's only suited for publishers who have space in their marketing budget.

 Poor fit: Independent newsletters with minimal budget and resources.
 If this method seems appealing, first ask yourself: Do you really want to launch an entire drop shipping operation to grow your free subscriber list?
 Will that be cost-effective?
 Will it attract the right type of subscriber?

-Tools required: Any popular referral software will allow you to keep track of referrals using some sort of points or credits system.
-Delivering physical rewards to your referrers comes with many other considerations — you'll need to organize your entire supply chain, find a supplier, negotiate the costs and terms and figure out how to handle shipping and support.
+Delivering physical rewards to your referrers comes with many other considerations — you'll need to organize your entire supply chain; find a supplier, negotiate the costs, and figure out how to handle shipping and support for missing items.

 #2 — Monetary rewards

-Monetary rewards have long been utilized by subscription software companies — so unsurprisingly this type of program is a great fit for premium publications and newsletters using the subscription commerce business model.
+Monetary rewards have long been utilized by subscription software companies.
+This type of program is a great fit for premium publications and newsletters using the subscription commerce business model.